Tuition & Schedule

 - A $1,000 tuition deposit upon acceptance.
 Without a deposit, your space cannot be reserved.

-2014 tuition is $10,250 plus a materials/book fee of $650, for a total of $10,900.
+2016 tuition is $10,500 plus a materials/book fee of $650, for a total of $11,150.
 A deposit of $1,000 is required upon acceptance, with the balance due on the first day of class.
-We offer financial assistance in the form of payment plans, prepayment discounts and partnerships with other educational institutions.
-NESAW is also an approved training facility for a variety of government retraining programs; call your local Career Center or us for more information.
+While NESAW students do not qualify for federal financial aid, we are an approved training facility for the VA and a variety of government retraining programs; call your local Career Center or us for more information.

 Tuition deposits are refundable according to Mass General Laws, sec.
 13K enrollment agreement.
 Your deposit, minus a $50 administration fee, may be refunded any time prior to the first day of school.
 This school is licensed by the Massachusetts Department of Education, office proprietary schools.
 Any comments, questions, or concerns should be directed to 781-338-6048 or firstname.lastname@example.org.
 The New England School of Architectural Woodworking reserves the right to cancel the program if enrollment is not adequate.
 In this case, all deposits would be returned in full.
 You can read the complete refund policy here.